jacobmca/Employee-Payroll-Tracker/README.md

 ## Description

-This is my completed repository for the UC Berkeley eDX Bootcamp's challenge for Week 3: JavaScript.
+This is my repository for the UC Berkeley eDX Bootcamp's challenge for Week 3: JavaScript.
 I completed this challenge to display my understanding of the fundamentals of JavaScript; it specifically displays usage of variables, loops, arrays, functions, and a number of other common JavaScript concepts.

-This repository takes the original, unsolved code provided for this week's unit and updates it to include a working collectEmployees function that allows a user to add employees to the page's chart.
-This updated code also includes completed displayAverageSalary and getRandomEmployee functions, which will calculate average employee salary and select a randomly employee respectively.
+This repository takes the unsolved code provided for this week's unit and updates it to include a working collectEmployees function, which allows a user to add employees to the page's chart.
+This updated code also includes completed displayAverageSalary and getRandomEmployee functions, which calculate average employee salary and select a randomly employee respectively.

 Completing this project has helped display and reinforce my knowledge of basic JavaScript concepts in a project with discernable utility.